Syrian women are seen at a souk in the rebel held besieged Douma neighbourhood of Damascus, Syria July 23, 2017. REUTERS/Bassam Khabieh

 CAIRO- 24 July 2017: Humanitarian aid will reach eastern Ghouta for the first time in five years following the Egyptian mediation that led to the ceasefire agreement signed between the Syrian regime and the opposition, according to statements made to Egypt Today by prominent member of Syria’s “Al-Ghad” (Tomorrow) movement, Qasem Al Khatib.

-“The three day-negotiations included representatives from the Russian Defense Ministry, the Syrian regime, moderate and armed opposition located at eastern Ghouta and the Egyptian government,” Al Khatib told Egypt Today on Sunday.
+“The three day-negotiations included representatives from the Russian Defense Ministry, the Syrian regime, moderate and armed opposition located at eastern Ghouta, the Syrian regime and the Egyptian government,” Al Khatib told Egypt Today on Sunday.

 On Sunday, Syria's Tomorrow opposition movement signed a ceasefire agreement in eastern Ghouta with the Syrian regime, according to an official statement.

 The agreement’s conditions include, “a complete ceasefire binding to all parties, an entry ban on all military troops into eastern Ghouta, building Russian observation sites inside Ghouta to monitor the parties’ commitment to the agreement and opening safe paths for the aid, goods and Syrian civilians.”

 “This agreement should ease the Syrian people's suffering, and improve their living conditions,” the statement read.